-Taking on the challenges of replication in psychological scienceNovember 8th, 2012 in Psychology & Psychiatry /
+Taking on the challenges of replication in psychological scienceNovember 8, 2012 in Medicine & Health / Psychology & Psychiatry

 Psychological science has come of age.
 But the rights of a mature discipline carry with them responsibilities, among them the responsibility to maximize confidence in our findings through good data practices and replication.